-When Q{it} is monotone, truth-telling maximizes buyer i's utility.
+When Q{it} is monotone, truth-telling maximizes buyer i's utility.20

-Remark 6: Unlike the independent values case, when the buyers' values are not independent, the discounted probability that buyer i would get the good in an optimal search procedure need not be increasing with his value.
+Remark 6 Unlike the independent values case, when the buyers' values are not independent, the discounted probability that buyer i would get the good in an optimal search procedure need not be increasing with his value.
 To see that, consider a model with two ex ante identical buyers, 1 and 2.
-Suppose that the discount factor is 1 and the cost of acquiring information is $c \in [1, 2]$.
-The buyers' values, v_1 and v_2 , can take 3 possible values: 1, 3, and 10 and their joint distribution is as follows:
+Suppose that the discount factor is 1 and the cost of acquiring information is $c \in [1,3]$.
+The buyers' values, v_1 and v_2 , belong to the set $\{1,3,10\}$, and their joint distribution is described by the following table: